bartvanhoey/AbpFacebookRegistration/abpio/SetupFacebookRegistrationWithEmailVerification.md

 * Run the `AbpFacebookRegistration.HttpApi.Host` application to start the server side.
 * Run the `AbpFacebookRegistration.Blazor` application to start the Blazor UI project.

 When you navigate to the **login page** of your application, you already see the **Facebook** button.
-DO NOT CLICK THE FACEBOOK BUTTON YET!
-Although Facebook Registration ALREADY works, I would like to show you the Email Confirmation part too. :-)
+DO NOT CLICK THE FACEBOOK BUTTON YET! **Although Facebook Registration ALREADY works**, I would like to show you the Email Confirmation part too. :-)

 ![Login page with Facebook button](../images/LoginScreen.jpg)